carvefx/calendar/README.md

 $calendar->getLastDay(); // returns the last day of the month
 $calendar->getWeeks() // returns an array of Week objects
 ```

+#### :warning: Note! :warning:
+Setting the timezone *may* have unintended consequences.
+Daylight Savings Time may cause duplicate days.
+To try and work around this, the `hour` component of the day has been set to `5` since it seems to be after most countries have finished changing.
+If this causes problems, please open an [issue](https://github.com/kmdwebdesigns/calendar/issues).

 ### `Week` API